 Coconut oil is to Samoans of the diaspora and indigenous Samoans as English breakfast tea is to the British, or sake to the Japanese.
 So Schaafhausen’s use of coconut oil as media is selected for particular reasons.
 Firstly, it has always been a part of her lived experience and is a signifier of Samoa.
-Secondly, solid coconut is easy to melt and solidify, therefore easy to shape and carve; it performs a specific action as part of the intended role of each of these little gods.
+Secondly, solid coconut is easy to melt and solidify; therefore, easy to shape and carve.
+It performs a specific action as part of the intended role of each of these little gods.

 In the image above are twelve Tagaloa, spaced out equidistant from each other in a circle formation on the gallery floor.
-There are multiples of him, collectively representing the various roles they enacted in the creation of the world.
-To make each of them, Schaafhausen visited the twelve most visited beaches in the Eora Nation, Sydney, Australia and gathered sand and other found objects.
+There are multiples of him, collectively representing the various roles they enacted in creating the world.
+To make each of them, Schaafhausen visited the twelve most visited beaches in the Eora Nation, Sydney, Australia, and gathered sand and other found objects.
 They sit in the formation of Matai (Samoan chiefs) in a fale ; their gaze is toward each other – in a fono (meeting).
 Theirs is a quiet ministry: They are without vitrines, without plinths to elevate them, just the negative space between them and the viewers walking around them as though they were mere mortals.

 The other aspect, and perhaps even more salient matter Schaafhausen references, is the visceral fact that climate change, and the consequential warming of the oceans, are incrementally subsuming the rocks Tagaloa created.
 Perhaps it is not discussed enough: that the islands in the expanse of the Pacific Ocean are not major polluters affecting climate change, and yet they are the very ones whose lands will be the first that Tagaloa’s oceans will take back.
-The worst of these affected are Tuvalu and Micronesian island of Kiribati.
+The worst of these affected are the Tuvalu and Micronesian island of Kiribati.
 Even some parts of Samoa are slowly disappearing.

 The original exhibition of Ebbing Tagaloa was mounted at Enjoy Public Art Gallery (since renamed: Enjoy Contemporary Art Space), Te Whanganui-a-Tara – Wellington, Aotearoa – New Zealand, in a joint show with Suzanne Tamaki in 2014.
-The most recent iteration was part of the 2020 group exhibition Wansolwara: One Salt Water with Terry Faleona, Rebecca Ann Hobbs, Vaimaila Urale, Ruha Fifita, Shivanjani Lal and Paula Schaafhausen at 4A Centre for Contemporary Asian Art, Eora Nation – Sydney, Australia.
+The most recent iteration was part of the 2020 group exhibition Wansolwara: One Salt Water with Terry Faleona, Rebecca Ann Hobbs, Vaimaila Urale, Ruha Fifita, Shivanjani Lal, and Paula Schaafhausen at 4A Centre for Contemporary Asian Art, Eora Nation – Sydney, Australia.

 There are numerous versions of this story, and I have chosen the one which starts with Tagaloa and the first rock, Manu’atele.
 I have truncated it because the various aspects of Tagaloa’s creation are too numerous to enter into.

 Bottled Ocean, 1994, was curated by the late Jim Vivieaere.
-In this exhibition were crocheted Tangaroa made by the artist Ani O’Neill (Titikaveka, Rarotonga, \Aotearoa\ New Zealand).
+In this exhibition were crocheted Tangaroa made by the artist Ani O’Neill (Titikaveka, Rarotonga/Aotearoa New Zealand).